citcheese/ODBParser/README.md

 * configure parameters in ODBconfig.py file
 * install requirements from file

-I suggest creating virtual environment for ODBgrabber so have no issues with incorrect module versions.
+I suggest creating virtual environment for ODBParser so have no issues with incorrect module versions.
 <b>Note:</b> Tested ONLY on Python 3.7.3 and on Windows 10.

 <b>ONLY MEANT TO BE USED TO ACCESS DATABASES YOU HAVE PERMISSION TO ACCESS OR TO WARN SERVER OWNERS OF IRRESPONSIBLE DATABASE MAINTENANCE - PLEASE USE RESPONSIBLY</b>